-‘Hypopit’; pituitary insufficiency; partial hypopituitarism; panhypopituitarism (‘pan’ referring to all pituitary hormones being affected); anterior hypopituitarism.
+‘Hypopit’; pituitary insufficiency; partial hypopituitarism; panhypopituitarism (‘pan’ referring to all pituitary hormones being affected); anterior hypopituitarism

 Hypopituitarism is failure of the pituitary gland to produce one, some, or all of the hormones it normally produces.
-The pituitary gland has two parts, anterior pituitary and posterior pituitary, and hormone production can be affected in both parts.
+The pituitary gland has two parts, the anterior pituitary and the posterior pituitary, and hormone production can be affected in both parts.

 Below are listed some of the causes of hypopituitarism:

 infiltration of the pituitary gland (histiocytosis X, or Langerhans cell histiocytosis)